- How does TRND support projects?

 TRND is interested in developing a range of different therapeutics, including proteins, peptides, antibodies, oligonucleotides, gene- or cell-based therapies, and small molecule drugs.
 Currently, TRND does not support development of vaccines, devices, diagnostics or medical procedures.

 Potentially.
-The biomass and the isolation procedures must be well established so that kilogram quantities are readily available, which means difficult-to-harvest or endangered sources of the natural product would not be appropriate candidates for TRND collaboration.
+The biomass and the isolation procedures must be well established so that kilogram quantities are readily available, which means difficult-to-harvest or endangered sources of the natural product would not be appropriate candidates for TRND partnerships.

 Would TRND take on a natural product for lead optimization?